docker-archive/mta_java_workshop/README.md

 ### <a name="intro2"></a>Overview of Orchestration

 While it is easy to run an application in isolation on a single machine, orchestration allows you to coordinate multiple machines to manage an application, with features like replication, encryption, loadbalancing, service discovery and more.
 If you've read anything about Docker, you have probably heard of Kubernetes and Docker swarm mode.
-Docker EE allows you to use either Docker swarm mode or Kubernetes for orchestration.
+Docker EE allows you to use either Docker Swarm mode or Kubernetes for orchestration.

-Both Docker swarm mode and Kubernetes are declarative: you declare your cluster's desired state, and applications you want to run and where, networks, and resources they can use.
+Both Docker Swarm mode and Kubernetes are declarative: you declare your cluster's desired state, and applications you want to run and where, networks, and resources they can use.
 Docker EE simplifies this by taking common concepts and moving them to the a shared resource.

 #### <a name="intro2.1"></a>Overview of Docker Swarm mode